Tropical Medicine (TRMD)

 TRMD 6200 Impact Evaluation in Global Health (3)

-This course provides students with basic concepts, principles, and practices for the evaluation of public health programs and interventions.
-The course is intended to 1) introduce students to impact evaluation, 2) provide a solid grounding in study designs relevant in field settings; 3) develop students' skills in designing evaluation plans, and 4) serve as a foundation for more specialized program evaluation classes as well as for courses on data analysis, sampling, epidemiology, and operations research
+This course introduces students to the basic concepts, principles, and practices for public health programs and interventions.
+It focuses on impact evaluation at the national and sub-national levels, in addition to community and intervention-based evaluations.
+Lectures, discussions, and assignments will highlight evaluation strategies for health programs and disease-specific prevention and control interventions in international settings with a focus on diseases and programs in the tropics.
+The course is intended to 1) introduce students to impact evaluation, 2) provide a solid grounding in study designs relevant in field settings; 3) develop students' skills in designing evaluation plans, and 4) serve as a foundation for more specialized program evaluation classes as well as for courses on data analysis, sampling, epidemiology, and operations research.
+This course is not intended for those students who already have taken GCHB 6200 or GCHB 6340.

 TRMD 6250 Biomedical Research Methods (3)